 Students walked to school and carried their own lunches.
 The teacher was responsible for everything in the school day – starting the fire, raising the flag, teaching all academic classes for all eight grades plus primary, arts and crafts, music, first aid, discipline and counseling, daily cleaning, record keeping, programs, fundraisers, etc. The country school was the neighborhood center.

-Today the school is open by appointment for people wishing to view the museum.
+Today the school is open by appointment for groups wishing to view the museum.
 The museum has entertained many local groups including school children and various clubs and organizations.
 The children often dress in period costume, bring their own lunches, play old fashioned games, use chalkboards for their lessons, learn arts and crafts, and experience some of what children ninety years ago experienced.